pearsonca/scala-commsim/index.md

 These traits have analogies in code, though the first two were difficult to put into practice until recently.
-Historically, most general purpose languages reflected what actually occurred in memory with the syntax improvements limited to numerical abstractions and flow control.
+Historically, most general purpose languages reflected what actually occurred in memory with the syntax improvements limited to abstractions for convenient creation and manipulation of numerical types, and for flow control.
 The development and promulgation of object-oriented concepts shifted how we reasoned about programs, leading to languages and libraries designed for those concepts.
 Modern programming languages bring even-more-natural language syntax while maintaining the precision necessary to direct a computer, allowing us to represent complex models with [literate code][knuth1984literate].
-We will demonstrate this shortly using Scala.
+We will demonstrate this shortly using [Scala](http://www.scala-lang.org/).

 First, there are some other practical considerations to modeling in code, also analogous to features of good modeling with equations.